Chart Color Schemes

 Chelmer's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Analysis of health metrics indicates strong performance throughout Chelmer, based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were found to be low among the general population, although they were higher than the national average for older, at-risk cohorts.
-The rate of private health cover was exceptionally high in Chelmer, with approximately 66% of the total population (2,250 people) having it, compared to 55.8% across Greater Brisbane and a national average of 55.7%.
+Analysis of health metrics indicates strong performance throughout Chelmer, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Prevalence of common health conditions was low among the general population but higher than the national average among older, at-risk cohorts.
+The rate of private health cover was exceptionally high at approximately 66% of the total population (2,154 people), compared to 55.8% across Greater Brisbane and a national average of 55.7%.

-Mental health issues were the most common medical condition in the area, impacting 7.0% of residents, followed by asthma at 6.8%.
-A total of 73.3% of residents declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-The area has 18.6% of residents aged 65 and over (636 people), which is higher than the 15.2% in Greater Brisbane but ranks lower nationally than the broader population.
+The most common medical conditions in the area were mental health issues and asthma, impacting 7.0% and 6.8% of residents respectively, while 73.3% declared themselves completely clear of medical ailments compared to 69.2% across Greater Brisbane.
+The area has 18.3% of residents aged 65 and over (599 people), which is higher than the 15.1% in Greater Brisbane but ranks lower nationally than the broader population.

 Frequently Asked Questions - Health